 Even this year, I’ve had feelings of being tempted to just give up on Lent because I haven’t done all the things I wanted to do.
 “Sorry God, I’ll try again next year.”
 But just as I was ready to toss it aside, I took a pause and prayed about it instead.
 That’s a new habit I’m trying to develop.

 Take a pause and pray.
 And through my prayer, the words that I just kept hearing on repeat inside my head were “It’s not too late”.
 As I reflected on that, a few things occurred to me.

 I was trying to “do Lent” without God.
 How crazy is that?
 The whole point of a Lenten journey is to move closer to God.
 Yet, when I struggled in my journey (lack of time, lack of energy, lack of motivation even), I didn’t turn to God and ask for help.
 Instead, I tried to prove what an amazing Christian I am by doing it all myself.
 I was placing perfectionism at a higher level of importance than God.

-There are still 20 days left until Easter.
+There is still plenty of time left until Easter.
 Stop focusing on what you haven’t done.
 Look forward to what you can do now.

 5 Quick and Easy Ways to Observe Lent Right Now

 1. You’re reading this.
 Clearly you care and that means a lot all in itself.
 Now stop reading this post (it’s okay – you can come back to it later!) and ask God for help.